amiraabouhadid/GottaCatchEmAll/README.md

 # JS Capstone Project : Gotta Catch'em All!

->This is a web app where users can view all pokemons fetched from the Pokeapi and leave comments !
+>This is a web app where users can view all pokémons fetched from the Pokeapi and leave comments !

 ## Built With

 - HTML5
 - CSS3
 - JavaScript ES6
+- Webpack

 ## Live demo